Understanding the Differences Between Wetsuits and Drysuits

 How They Work

 Unlike wetsuits, drysuits are designed to keep you completely dry, except for your head, hands, and sometimes feet, unless you are wearing a full drysuit with integrated gloves and a hood.
 Drysuits are made from waterproof materials and have seals around the neck, wrists, and sometimes the face.
 These suits also feature a zipper that makes them airtight.
 To stay warm, wearers must layer clothing underneath the drysuit, as the suit itself provides little insulation.
-Air is also added to the suit while diving to add insulation and to help control buoyancy.
+Air is also added to the suit while diving to add insulation and to help control buoyancy, ensuring adequate exposure protection.

 Types and Varieties